-Over the last few days, we have watched with horror as Hurricane Sandy has roared up the East Coast of the United States.
-We have seen the devastation that a storm can cause, both in a physical sense and in an emotional one.
-Some of America’s largest cities have been severely damaged.
+A few years ago, we watched with horror as Hurricane Sandy roared up the East Coast of the United States.
+We saw the devastation that a storm can cause, both in a physical sense and in an emotional one.
+Some of America’s largest cities were severely damaged.
 The power of nature is truly an awesome sight to behold.

 As with any big storm, scores of people decided either to ignore the evacuation warnings or had no choice but to ride the storm out in their homes.
 Now, there are tens of thousands of people trapped.
 There are millions of people without electricity.
 Unless they prepared properly, many of those people are without food or water.
 Federal, state, and local governments are scrambling to provide these people with the aid that they need in order to survive the next few days.